Toric vector bundles and parliaments of polytopes: Global Sections and Lattice Polytopes

 The lattice points in the parliament of polytopes for a toric vector bundle correspond to a basis if and only if, for all $\uu \in M$, the subset $\{ \ee \in E : \uu \in P_\ee \}$ is linearly independent.
-The subsequent example illustrates how a single lattice point can correspond to a linearly dependent collection of global sections.
+The next example illustrates how a single lattice point can correspond to a dependent collection of global sections.